shaojwa/prog/wsh/gcc.md

 1. does not matter for the most part
 1. does matter for several options of the smae kind

+#### overall  options
+1. one of the options -c, -S, or -E to say where gcc is to stop.

 #### linker option
 -static -shared, so building .so or .a is also linker-needed.